k-lantsov/poker/readme.md

 **What was done well:**
 1) considered situations with draw rounds
-2) after refactoring I was able to avoid multiple checks in some classes - via applications of chain of responsibility and strategy design patterns
+2) after refactoring I was able to avoid multiple checks in some classes - due to using of reflection API and strategy design patterns